opsmatic/talks/notfornumbers/01main.md

 Twitter, some of which is captured by a John Vincent blog post.
 I blurred out Cliff's avatar just to be extra safe.

+<!SLIDE bullets>

+# Drift is deviation from expectations

+*
+    * System libs SHOULD all be the same
+    * apache SHOULD be version 2.2.20

+.notes The fact that "expectations" is such a broad term is important.
+Note that one of these expectations is very broad, and the other is very specific.
+The specific ones usually find their way into "policy."
+The broad ones do not.

 <!SLIDE>

 # Subtle Differences Outside Policy Scope